 This kit includes all the ingredients needed to make a batch of Twisted Monk Witbier (a 4.6% ABV Signature recipe).
 No need to be silent about this immortal wheat, perfectly spiced with coriander and orange essence.
-And as with all our kits, it’s easy to use and make wicked-good beer fast and easy.
+And as with all our kits, it’s easy to use and makes wicked-good beer.

 - (1) Little Demon Conical Fermenter